 American barbell makes the best engineered, designed, and manufactured bars you can buy, regardless of size or type.
 Their technique bars are no exception.

-If you aren’t looking to spend $300 or more on a technique bar, the Rep Fitness technique bar at just over $100 is ideal.
+If you aren’t looking to spend $300 or more on a technique bar, the Rep Fitness technique bar at $159.99 is ideal.

 As for plates, Fringe Sport’s 10 lb technique plates are well-made, durable, and inexpensive.
 While the 10 lb bumpers from Fringe Sport can be dropped, but I wouldn’t do it hundreds of times (they will eventually taco out of shape).